QuantEcon/python_lecture_sandpit/source/rst/information_consumption_smoothing-v3.rst

 -  a simple application of alternative ways to factor a covariance generating function along lines described in :doc:`this lecture<classical_filtering>`

+This lecture can be regarded as an introduction to some of the **invertibility** issues that take center stage in the analysis of **fiscal foresight** by Eric Leeper, Todd Walker, and Susan Yang :cite:`Leeper_Walker_Yang`.

 Two Representations of the **Same** Nonfinancial Income Process
 ================================================================